-Did you know… employee engagement is considered to be the number 1 HR trend?
+Did you know… employee engagement is considered to be one of the most important factors when it comes to achieving overall business success?
 It’s an important factor in any business and we’re here to give you all the information you need to check you’re doing it right using an employee engagement survey.

 Let’s start at the beginning.